 Palestinians traditionally do not add garlic to their hummus, which is common in Lebanese recipes.
 I've had both variations, and both are great!
 However, I opt out of putting garlic in my hummus to keep it true to my roots.
-Rather, we often top off hummus with a tatbeeleh (sauce) made with jalapenos, olive oil, aarlic and lemon juice.
+Rather, we often top off hummus with a tatbeeleh (sauce) made with jalapenos, olive oil, aarlic, and lemon juice.

-- 1 can chickpeas

-- 1/2 large fresh lemon 1 tbsp olive oil juice

-- 3/4 tsp salt 1 ice cube

-- 1/4 cup reserved chickpea liquid, from the can

-- 3 tbsp tahini paste
+- 1 can Chickpeas (1.5 3 tbsp Tahini Paste cups) see notes - 1/2 large Fresh Lemon's Juice • 1 Ice cube - 3/4 tsp Salt - 1/4 cup Reserved Chickpea Liquid, from the can